Free Tools/Content Brief Generator

 Set your word count and structure

 Base your target on the competitor average, not an arbitrary number.
-Research shows content over 3,000 words earns 3x more traffic and 3.5x more backlinks than average-length content, but only when the topic warrants it.
-If the top 10 average 2,500 words, don't write 800.
+According to Semrush's State of Content Marketing report, content over 3,000 words earns 3x more traffic and 3.5x more backlinks than average-length content, but only when the topic warrants it.

 5